ChristineCao/WebLinksApp/README.md

 	mvn test

-The steps to run this program:
+The steps to run this program in Windows:

 1. Download Java  from the link: